 - Up to 10 Spaces.
 Spaces is an N26 functionality that allows users to create sub-accounts to put money aside.
 The money is still in the account, but cannot be spent – so the Spaces feature basically works like an easy-access savings account that pays no interest.
 With an N26 basic account, the maximum number of Spaces is two.

-While N26 basic is for free, N26 Black and N26 Metal are both premium options that require you to pay a fixed monthly fee.
+While N26 basic is for free, N26 You and N26 Metal are both premium options that require you to pay a fixed monthly fee.

-N26 Metal is a further upgrade of N26 Black.
-N26 Metal offers all the benefits of an N26 Black card, plus some more.
+N26 Metal is a further upgrade of N26 You.
+N26 Metal offers all the benefits of N26 You, plus some more.
 It costs £14.90 a month and you also get a fancy metal card, a travel insurance, dedicated customer support through the app and exclusive deals with N26’s partners.
 Those include WeWork office space and Hotels.com.
 We’ve reviewed N26 Metal so you can learn more about its features and benefits.

 Neither of the three N26 options allows you to deposit cash on the account (unless you live in Germany).

 - Fee-free card transactions and cash withdrawals in the UK

 - You can create up to 10 separate sub-accounts to save money towards a goal with Spaces